 - (a) In connection with any administrative enforcement action under this Subpart, the Director or the Hearing Official, as the case may be, may issue subpoenas for the attendance and testimony of witnesses and the production of relevant papers, books and documents, and may administer oaths. - (b) Upon a showing satisfactory to the Director or the Hearing Official, as the case may be, by the Respondent that it would divulge confidential information or trade secrets protected under the applicable Act or regulations or other applicable law to make public any papers, books, documents or information or any portion thereof subpoenaed pursuant to subsection (a), the Director shall consider this information confidential.
-Notwithstanding the foregoing, the Director or Hearing Official may disclose such information to other officers, employees or authorized representatives of the Navajo Nation concerned with carrying out this Part or the applicable Act and regulations or when relevant in any proceeding thereunder. - (c) Witnesses summoned pursuant to this section shall be paid the same fees and mileage that are paid by the courts of the Navajo Nation.
+Notwithstanding the foregoing, the Director or Hearing

+- Official may disclose such information to other officers, employees or authorized representatives of the Navajo Nation concerned with carrying out this Part or the applicable Act and regulations or when relevant in any proceeding thereunder. - (c) Witnesses summoned pursuant to this section may be paid the same fees and mileage that are paid by the courts of the Navajo Nation.
+The fees and milage paid to witnesses pursuant to this subsection shall be paid by the party requiring the testimony of that witness.